BBCG/epialleleR/README.md

 ## Introduction

-DISCLAIMER: This is a work in progress, however the package is already usable, and the obtained eperimantal results will soon be published.
+DISCLAIMER: This is a work in progress, however the package is already usable, and the obtained experimental results will soon be published.
 Main methods (*`preprocessBam`*, *`generateCytosineReport`*, *`generateBedReport`*) won't change.
 The *`generateVcfReport`* method will at some point be improved to include variable-length sequence variations, while *`generateBedEcdf`* should